 A car insurance is mandatory in India as per the Motor Vehicles Act.
 The cover is generally valid for an year from the time of activation.
 The policy should be renewed by paying a premium just before the expiration.
 The premium amount varies from car to car, depending on multiple inputs such as the age of the vehicle and other factors determined by the insurance company from time to time.

 As an educated buyer, you should know the factors that go into calculating the premium value.
-This article will will throw light on the most prominent constituents which determine the final amount payable by the insured member to the insurance company towards buying a new policy or renewing an existing one.
+This article will will throw light on the most prominent constituents which determine the final amount payable by the insured member to the insurance company towards or renewing an existing one.

 Insured Declared Value (IDV)